walmonte/info_scraper/README.md

-# info_scraper
+## Summary
-Simple Python app that requests and scrapes information from a given list of instagram profiles.
+info-scraper is a Python app that requests and scrapes information from a given list of instagram profiles.
+The links to the instagram pages can be found on the file 'users.txt' and can be modified as needed.
+Keep in mind that instagram might have a limit on the number of requests we can make.

 ## How to Run it
-To be able to run this program you will need to have the following on your computer:
+To be able to run this program you will need to have the following components on your computer:
 1. Python 3.x
 1. The requests library
 1. The BeautifulSoup library